Lean startup principles

-At Cow-Shed we are huge fans of the Lean Startup methodology and apply it to all the startups we work with.
-There are 3 main principles
+At Cow-Shed we are huge fans of Lean Startup methodology and apply it to all the startups we work with.
+There are three main principles:

 When you start you will have some good guesses about how your business will go - a series of untested hypotheses.
-There is no point in writing a detailed business plan with 5 year projections at this point - it is far more sensible to summarise your hypothesis in a 1 page Lean canvas business model showing what problem you are solving for your customer and how this will create value for them.
-You need your customers to recognise the value you have created for them so they can pass some of that onto you.
+There is no point in writing a detailed business plan with five-year projections at this point - it is far more sensible to summarise your hypothesis in a one-page Lean Canvas business model showing what problem you are solving for your customer and how this will create value for them.
+You need your customers to recognise the value you have created for them so they can pass some of that on to you.

-Lean is all about failing fast - if your business model doesn't work its much better to learn that quickly and see how to pivot it so that it does work.
-The key to this is feedback from your customers and if you aren't out there talking to them, you aren't going to learn which parts of your business model you need to revise.
+Lean startup is all about failing fast - if your business model doesn't work it's much better to learn that quickly and see how to pivot it so that it does work.
+The key to this is feedback from your customers and if you're not out there talking to them, you're not going to learn which parts of your business model you need to revise.

 This iteration never stops.
-You need to get feedback on your updated business model and learn which assumptions you need to update, and then make further small adjustments.
-If your adjustment needs to be sustantive then you need to pivot.
+You need to get feedback on your updated business model and learn which assumptions you need to update and then make further small adjustments.
+If your adjustment needs to be substantive then you need to pivot.

-c) Life is too short to build something nobody wants
+3) Life's too short to build something nobody wants (Ash Maurya)

 Our Cow-Shed Business Model workshop will show you how to apply Lean to your business.
 Find out more about why lean startup is essential for your business.